sunmils/wrapper-plugin-docs/README.md

 ## Overview

-The wrapper plugin allows you to wrap a text with a variable length into a desired width and height.
-Different text will always fit a tutorial window or speech bubble, for example.
+The plugin allows you to wrap text of a variable length easily to a desired width and height.
+Varying text will always fit a tutorial window or speech bubble with the best possible font size.

+Features
+Automatic calculated font size
+Custom linebreaks
+"left", "center", "right" and "justify" alignment Custom font, font color and line space

 View the wrapper.newParagraph() docs and the sample code for detailed instructions.